aSosunoff/css-intellisense/README.md

 3. Type inside `class`, `className`, `:class`, or `v-bind:class`.
 4. Use completion suggestions to insert a class.
 5. Hover over a known class to see its description and CSS declaration.
+6. Check the completion detail or hover title to see which class map file provided the class.

 The class map is reloaded automatically when `css-intellisense-config.json` is saved.
 If you edit a referenced class map file, reload the VS Code window to force the extension to read the updated file.